 Lastly, practice consistently to fine-tune these techniques—you’ll notice an improvement in how effortlessly your puck glides across that pristine tabletop.

-Read also: air hockey table harvard
+friction on air hockey table

 Conclusion: Harnessing the Power of Science to Improve Your Air Hockey Skills